Contact Us (310) 553-1222

 Employment lawsuits in the U.S. are governed by a combination of federal agency laws and state laws.
 Key federal laws include Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Equal Pay Act (EPA), and the Family and Medical Leave Act (FMLA).
 In addition, state laws can provide additional protections and remedies beyond those available under federal law.

 There are no hard caps on damages in federal employment law cases, though some state laws may impose limits, especially on punitive damages.
-The most a person can sue for wrongful termination or any other employment dispute depends on the specific damages they have suffered, which may include lost wages, emotional distress, punitive damages (in cases of egregious employer misconduct), and attorneys’ fees.
+The most a person can sue for in a wrongful termination or other employment dispute depends on the specific damages they have suffered, which may include lost wages, emotional distress, punitive damages (in cases of egregious employer misconduct), and attorney’s fees.

 Factors Influencing the Cost of Employment Defense